intel/tdx/Documentation/virt/kvm/api.rst

 be identical.
 This allows large pages in the guest to be backed by large pages in the host.

+kvm_userspace_memory_region_ext struct includes all fields of kvm_userspace_memory_region struct, while also adds additional fields for some other features.
+See below description of flags field for more information.
+It's recommended to use kvm_userspace_memory_region_ext in new userspace code.

-The flags field supports two flags: KVM_MEM_LOG_DIRTY_PAGES and KVM_MEM_READONLY.
-The former can be set to instruct KVM to keep track of writes to memory within the slot.
-See KVM_GET_DIRTY_LOG ioctl to know how to use it.
-The latter can be set, if KVM_CAP_READONLY_MEM capability allows it, to make a new slot read-only.
+The flags field supports following flags:

+- KVM_MEM_LOG_DIRTY_PAGES to instruct KVM to keep track of writes to memory within the slot.
+For more details, see KVM_GET_DIRTY_LOG ioctl.

+- KVM_MEM_READONLY, if KVM_CAP_READONLY_MEM allows, to make a new slot read-only.
 In this case, writes to this memory will be posted to userspace as KVM_EXIT_MMIO exits.

+- KVM_MEM_PRIVATE, if KVM_MEMORY_ATTRIBUTE_PRIVATE is supported (see
+  KVM_GET_SUPPORTED_MEMORY_ATTRIBUTES ioctl), to indicate a new slot has private memory backed by a file descriptor(fd) and userspace access to the fd may be restricted.
+Userspace should use restricted_fd/restricted_offset in the kvm_userspace_memory_region_ext to instruct KVM to provide private memory to guest.
+Userspace should guarantee not to map the same host physical address indicated by restricted_fd/restricted_offset to different guest physical addresses within multiple memslots.
+Failed to do this may result undefined behavior.

 When the KVM_CAP_SYNC_MMU capability is available, changes in the backing of the memory region are automatically reflected into the guest.
 For example, an